MicrosoftDocs/memdocs/windows-365/link/join-microsoft-entra.md

 For more about configuring device settings for Microsoft Entra ID, see [Configure your device settings](/entra/identity/devices/device-join-plan#configure-your-device-settings).

-For full information about planning yoru join implementation, see [How to: Plan your Microsoft Entra join implementation](/entra/identity/devices/device-join-plan).
+For full information about planning your join implementation, see [How to: Plan your Microsoft Entra join implementation](/entra/identity/devices/device-join-plan).

 <!-- ########################## -->
 ## Next steps